suren-m/cw/labs/01_docker/08_authoring_Least_privileged_user.md

 ```
 docker build . -t lpu-id-printer:1.0
-docker run lpu-id-printer
+docker run lpu-id-printer:1.0
 ```

-> Above should print details about `devuser`.
+> Above will launch the cmd as `devuser` (non-root) and should print details about that user.

-> Feel free to do a `run -it` and try deleting any programs in `/bin` folder.
+> Feel free to do a `run -it` into a container of `lpu-id-printer:1.0` and try deleting any programs in `/bin` folder.
 You should see a permission denied message.

 ---